Department of Civil and Environmental Engineering

 grey-line-1.jpg

-(1) I am strongly committed to teaching and put my time and effort into all my students.
+(1) My teaching motto is that “A good teacher is like a candle – it consumes itself to light the way for others.”
+I am strongly committed to teaching and put my time and effort into all my students.
 I have always considered teaching to be more a dialogue between teacher and students than a transmission of ideas from a powerful source to powerless receivers.
 Thus, students are always encouraged to actively participate in the class as part of their learning process.
 I encourage my students to answer my questions by telling them that “people do learn from mistakes”.
 If they give a wrong answer, I will simply say “good guess”.
 As a result, they do not feel embarrassed by giving a wrong answer.

 (2) I am sure that well-prepared course materials and a sincere relationship with students both inside and outside the classroom are important in effective communication.
 It is important to prepare a good set of lecture notes and other reading materials for mediocre and passive students.
 This is because the mediocre students may not be able to follow the lecture.
 I also spend lots of time on setting good tutorial questions, which help students understand the lecture materials.